mgenware/daizong/README.md

 };
 ```

-### Nested tasks
+### Grouped tasks

-Tasks can be nested to significantly improve readability.
+Tasks can be grouped to improve readability.

 ```js
 export default {